qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * |formView| :sup:`Open Form` of the current feature
 * |expandTree| :sup:`Expand tree`
 * |collapseTree| :sup:`Collapse tree`
-* |expandNewTree| :sup:`Expand New Results by Default` to define whether next identified features information should be collapsed or expanded
+* |expandNewTree| :sup:`Expand New Results by Default` to define whether the next identified feature's information should be collapsed or expanded
 * |deselectAll| :sup:`Clear Results`
 * |editCopy| :sup:`Copy selected feature to clipboard`
 * |filePrint| :sup:`Print selected HTML response`

 .. _identify_selection:

-* and selection mode to use to fetch features to identify. it can be:
+* selection mode to use to fetch features to identify:

   * |identifyByRectangle| :sup:`Identify Features by area or single click`
   * |identifyByPolygon| :sup:`Identify Features by Polygon`